Filipanderssondev/Container_Stack_Deployment_With_Ansible/README.md

 - A role for pulling images, the necisarry images on each machine
 - A role for creating and running the containers, with a defaults file (for defining our variables), and a tasks file for the logic.

+**The install role**
-The install role, very straight forward basic.
+Very straight forward basic.
 The key to every task in ansible playbooks or roles is the use of ansible modules, like the _ansible.builtin.dnf_ which allows the use of dnf package manager.
 ~~~yaml
 ---
 - name: Installation of tools